 Create FSA ID

-It is strongly recommended that everyone create their own FSA ID to avoid issues later.
+It is strongly recommended that everyone create their own individual FSA ID to avoid issues later.
+Your FSA ID will be used for future FAFSA applications and can be used to help you manage your student loan borrowing, and track your federal grant history.
+If you don’t know your credentials, and/or your parent tied your FSA ID to their email address, it may be frustrating to change your password to use it in the future.
 If you forget your FSA ID, or it’s not working, you will have the option to click “Forgot My Username” or “Forgot My Password”.
-If you need more help getting into your account, you can always call the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243), for TTY for the deaf or hard of hearing 1-800-730-8913.
+If you need more help getting into your account, you can always reach out to the FSAICinfo at 1-800-4-FED-AID (1-800-433-3243).

 Each person who needs to provide information for a FAFSA will need their own FSA ID—this means, not only students but parents may need their own FSA ID as well.
 An FSA ID will be associated with the social security number of the account holder.